morganross/FilePromptForge/README.md

 peterdemin openai-cli
 oteinone ps-gpt

 also there is something called
 Semantic Kernel

-ok openai-cli is good, but we can add support for folders and better support for files yes you can script multiple file handling with the cli, but ours handles folders natively
+ok openai-cli is good, but we can add support for folders and better support for files yes you can script multiple file handling with the cli, but ours handles folders natively find /path/to/folder -type f -exec sh -c 'cat "{}" | openai-cli complete > "/path/to/output/$(basename "{}")_response.txt"' \;
+ALSO I DONT THINK THAT CLI KNOWS ABOUT SYSTEM VS USER PROMPTS, WHICH MAY BE DIFFERENT THAN JUST .join

 IMPORTANT DESCISIONS
 templates?